 Where and how will you operate your e-loading business?
 Who will you sell load to?
 Determine these things first before you start a loading station business.

 The best thing about setting up a cellphone loading business is its flexibility.
-You can add it to your business, like a sari-sari store or internet cafe, especially if it’s in a location with good foot traffic.
+You can add it to your existing business if you have one, like a sari-sari store or internet cafe, especially if it’s in a location with good foot traffic.

 If you don’t have an existing business, you can still sell load to family, friends, and neighbors from your home.